 One-pot Baked Greek Chicken Stew is bursting with flavor.
 Olives, tomatoes, capers, garlic, and beans make this easy chicken casserole one of my favorites!

-Braising, the slow cooking, makes the chicken fork tender.
-It also gives the spices times to give up their flavor.
+Braising is slow cooking with moisture.
+It makes food tender, in this case the chicken becomes fork tender, falling off the bone.
+The slow cooking with moisture also keeps the meat from drying out, though a lean boneless chicken breast can become dry if cooked too long.
+That’s why I prefer dark meat in this recipe.
+It also gives the spices time to give up their flavor.
 But if your spices are old, they may not bring much to the dish.

 How long do spices last?